allenai/allennlp/README.md

 Changing the flag to false if you don't want to be able to run tests.

-Note that if you use the source installation, you won't be able to use the `allennlp` command but rather you'll need to run `python -m allennlp.run`.
+Note that if you use the source installation, you won't be able to use the `allennlp` command but rather you'll need to run `./bin/allennlp`.

 You can test your installation with `./scripts/verify.py`.